 J: Many of the women who needed reading glasses could not read and needed them in order to weave or work.
 Giving them access to reading glasses helps them continue to contribute to their family’s income.
 It was pretty powerful.
 These glasses aren’t just for hobbies.
 They can vastly improve someone’s life.

-K: You only realize how truly fortunate we are and what we take for granted most days when you are in an environment which things are not as easily accessible, or accessible at all.
+K: You only realize how truly fortunate we are and what we take for granted most days when you are in an environment in which things are not as easily accessible, or accessible at all.
 Most of the patients we worked with during our time in Guatemala could not even explain the need or want for reading glasses, but instead would describe the impact of their everyday lives by not being able to see their detailed work.
 Most of the community members depend on detailed work for their everyday living.
 It was a remarkable task to be able to provide such a simple tool to help assist them, and know that will truly impact them and their families.

 Was this your first international service trip?